 Figure 8-602 – Domain Name ANQP-element format

+The Info ID and Length fields are defined in 8.4.5.1 (General).

+The Domain Name Duples field contains one or more variable length Domain Name Duple subfields.

-The format of the Domain Name subfield is shown in Figure 8-603 (Domain Name subfield format).
+The format of the Domain Name Duple subfield is shown in Figure 8-603 (Domain Name Duple subfield format).

-Figure 8-603 – Domain Name subfield format
+Figure 8-603 – Domain Name Duple subfield format

 The Length subfield is a 1-octet subfield whose value is set to the length in octets of the Domain Name